Support the Nettie Lee Benson Latin American Collection

-The challenge we face in libraries is instilling a passion for librarianship among individuals from underrepresented groups.
-To be the pre-eminent service provider to service a Tier 1 research university, it is our duty to recruit an aspiring librarian from an underrepresented group to harness their diverse perspectives to enhance our services.
-The talent is out there but it may not be immediately evident to them.
-Help bring them to the Forty Acres.
+A challenge we face in libraries is recruiting individuals from groups traditionally underrepresented in the profession.
+To remain the pre-eminent library for a Tier 1 research university, we need to harness the power of diverse perspectives to enhance and transform our services.
+The talent is out there.
+We need your help to bring them to the Forty Acres.